microsoft/PSRule/src/PSRule.SDK/README.md

-# PSRule SDK package for .NET
+# PSRule SDK for .NET

-This is a meta package that contains PSRule libraries for .NET.
+This package allows you to consume PSRule for .NET.